Dipdatlow/oop-master/README.md

      # OOP master course first problem

-In this problem, i have made a not functional, but the design of a hospital employee management system.
+In this problem, i have made a not functional program, but the design of a hospital employee management system.

 	DEPENDENCIES